chigo3/Chigo3/README.md

 ## About Me 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on data science focused projects to help streamline processes through automation
+- 🔭 I’m a second year at Northeastern currently working on data science focused projects
 - 📫 How to reach me: ike.c@northeastern.edu